clyso/chorus/README.md

 ## Develop

-Chorus is written in Go and Go is the only required dependency to build, run, and test the project.
+Chorus is written in Go—no other dependencies are required to build, run, or test.

 ### Test
 [Test](./test) package contains e2e tests for replications between S3 storages.